R-Samir-Bhuiyan-A/minecraft-kit-bot/README.md

 This bot facilitates kit delivery on anarchy Minecraft servers like 2b2t, 6b6t, and others.
 It allows for the easy delivery of predefined kits to players on demand, both in-game and through Discord.

+# How the bot works

+The bot operates by facilitating kit delivery through both in-game whisper commands and Discord slash commands.
+Here's a breakdown of how it functions:

+1. **Saving Kits**: When a kit is saved either through a Discord slash command or an in-game whisper command, the bot records the chest location and all the items in the kit into the `chestData.json` file.
+This file acts as a database of saved kits, storing their respective chest locations and contents.

+2. **Ordering Kits**: Players can request kits through either Discord slash commands or in-game whisper commands.
+When a kit is requested, the bot navigates to the specified chest location saved in `chestData.json`, retrieves the items from the chest, and delivers them to the player.

+3. **Special Handling for Specific Items**: If a kit contains special items like a `red_shulker_box`, the bot ensures that the chest is only filled with the specified item.
+This ensures that players receive exactly what they requested without any additional items.

+4. **TPA Request**: After delivering the items, the bot sends a TPA (teleport request) to the player.
+The player needs to accept the TPA request to claim the items.
+Once the request is accepted, the player can proceed to kill the bot to obtain the items.

+5. **Bot Reset**: After delivering the items and completing the delivery process, the bot returns to its initial location, acting as a safeguard to prevent it from being left vulnerable in unknown locations.
+This ensures the bot's safety and enables it to continue facilitating kit deliveries efficiently.

 ## Installation